Duck Dodgers Starring Daffy Duck: Plot

+Development

+Developed by Paradigm Entertainment and Published by Infogrames.
+Supposed to be released in 1999, the game was pushed back to 2000.

 Reception

 IGN gave Duck Dodgers Starring Daffy Duck a good 7.6 out of 10 overall praising the game's presentation but had criticism with the blurry graphics and the gameplay because of "super loose control and difficult camera movements".
 Overall reviews were mixed.
 GameRankings gave it a score of 72.73%, while Metacritic gave it 69 out of 100.